tesselslate/resetti/doc/setup.md

 Congratulations!
 Once you've set everything up, you can get started by simply running `resetti PROFILE_NAME`.
 Refer to the [usage document](https://github.com/tesselslate/resetti/blob/main/doc/usage.md) for more information on how to use resetti once you've started it.

-- If you've configured affinity, it may prompt you for root privileges to perform the necessary setup.
-- If you're using OBS, you'll need to switch to the correct scene collection and may need to open up a projector for your wall scene.

 If you encounter any issues or think this documentation could be improved, feel free to join the [Discord](https://discord.gg/fwZA2VJh7k) or open an issue.